 Our expert In-House Legal Recruitment Consultants boast strong working relationships with companies across the UK.
 Specialists in the in-house market, they are committed to introducing organisations with the highest quality legal professionals on a locum, contract and permanent basis.
 Our approach is targeted and focuses on the following sectors:

-We work with a range of businesses from SMEs and start-ups, through to global organisations acting on a range of positions from paralegal, sole counsel, senior legal counsel and head of legal.
-We also have experience in supporting candidates moving within the sector, as well as those from private practice who wish to move their career in-house.
+We work with a range of businesses from SMEs and start-ups, through to global organisations acting on a range of positions from paralegals, NQ solicitors, solicitors and head of legal.
+We also have experience in supporting legal candidates moving within the sector, as well as those from private practice who wish to move their career in-house.

 Meet the Team